Automating-GIS-processes/CSC18/source/lessons/L1/Intro-Python-GIS.rst

 e.g. in ArcGIS everything is packaged under a same module called `arcpy <http://desktop.arcgis.com/en/arcmap/10.3/analyze/arcpy/what-is-arcpy-.htm>`__.

-Below we have listed most of the crucial modules (and links to their docs) that helps you get going when doing data analysis or GIS in Python.
-If you are interested or when you start using these modules in your own work, you should read the documentation from the web pages of the module that you need:
+Below is a list of useful libraries (and links to their docs) that helps you get going when doing data analysis or GIS in Python.
+If you are interested or when you start using these modules in your own work, it is highly recommended to read the documentation from the web pages of the module that you use:

 -  **Data analysis & visualization:**